Governance

 Infrastructure Governance in Canada

-With over $60 billion in infrastructure projects funded by governments each year in Canada, it is important that they get bang for the public buck.
 Good governance is essential to a strong, sustainable infrastructure industry that builds all public sector projects.
-It helps provide stability, certainty, and confidence right across the infrastructure sector from planners, architects, and designers, to engineers and constructors.
-Stable public investment enables companies to plan, retain talent, invest in skills development, and drive innovation.
-It also helps create an environment for successful project prioritization, planning, and delivery that benefits government, industry, and local communities.
 The first-of-its-kind report from the Future of Infrastructure Group shows there are good practices in place, but also room for improvement in the public sector around the foundations of infrastructure planning and delivery in Canada.

 Learning from the New South Wales Government Action Plan